Tuesday, 5 August 2014

 © Allen Tiller

-Because of its distance to Adelaide, the gaol was never used for much more than Debtors and inebriates, in other words, people who couldn’t pay their bills and alcoholics.
-Much of the time the Gaol was completely empty, in fact, when alcoholics did elect to do their stay in Gladstone Gaol, they actually got paid for it, at £26 per year!
+Because of its distance from Adelaide, the gaol was rarely used for serious offenders.
+Instead, it primarily housed debtors and inebriates—in other words, people who couldn't pay their bills or who had alcohol-related offences.
+Much of the time, the gaol stood empty.
+In fact, when inebriates elected to serve their sentences at Gladstone Gaol, they were reportedly paid an allowance equivalent to £26 per year.

-Probably the only time this Gaol saw anything near full capacity was when there was a viral outbreak of measles or some other virally contagious disease in Adelaide, then Gladstone Gaol would become a make-shift hospital and quarantine area.
+Probably the only time the gaol came close to full capacity was during outbreaks of measles or other highly contagious diseases in Adelaide.
+At such times, Gladstone Gaol was converted into a makeshift hospital and quarantine station.

-During the World Wide conflict of World War II, Gladstone Gaol was used as an internment camp for people of Italian and German origin, prisoners of war who were regarded as a security risk to the Nation.
-It was also used in this period to house soldiers who had gone AWOL (absent without leave) from their Military Posting.
+During the Second World War, Gladstone Gaol was used as an internment camp for people of Italian and German origin, as well as prisoners of war who were regarded as security risks to the nation.
+During this period, it also housed soldiers who had gone AWOL (Absent Without Leave) from their military postings.

-NO-ONE WAS EVER HUNG IN THIS GAOL - sorry about the capitals, but I had to reiterate this point, despite all the conjecture, rumours, misinformation and legends, no-one was ever hung at Gladstone Gaol, formally, or informally.
+Sorry about the capitals, but I wanted to emphasise this point.
+Despite all the conjecture, rumours, misinformation and local legends, no one was ever hanged at Gladstone Gaol, either officially or unofficially.

-Next week we take a look at the new extensions to the Gaol!
+Next week, we'll take a look at the new extensions to the gaol!

 No comments: